davidcmarkham/bhxiv-cwld/example/logic/paper.md

 \end{tabular}

 # Terminology recommendations for Microbial Biotechnology tool developers
-This list is non-exhaustive, but covers a selection of terms that we noticed differ between MB tools.
+This list is non-exhaustive, but covers a selection of terms that we noticed differ between MB tools such as SBOLDesigner [@zhang2017sboldesigner] and SBOLCanvas [@terry2021sbolcanvas].

 \begin{tabular}{ |p{3cm}|p{3cm}|p{3cm}|p{3cm}| }